Spotting signs of cat constipation

 - Small, hard, dry stools

-- You may notice your cat visiting their litterbox more frequently or trying to defecate outside of the box.
+- You may notice your cat visiting their litterbox more frequently or trying to defecate outside of the box

 If your cat usually defecates outdoors, it’s possible they may have been experiencing constipation for some time before you notice how infrequently they defecate.

 Understanding what to look for in the consistency and color of your cat's poop can also help identify when your cat is suffering from constipation.
+Learn more about what your cat's poop can tell you.

 On some occasions, a cat might be straining because they’re unable to pass urine.
 This indicates a blocked bladder, which is a life-threatening condition.
 If your cat is frequently visiting the litterbox and straining without producing urine, you should contact your veterinarian immediately for an emergency appointment.